NEW Historical Monographs and Periodicals collections

 Preserved and curated by the American Theological Library Association (ATLA), this collection contains more than 29,000 titles and features over 50 languages, including German, Italian, and Spanish.
 Topics covered include church life, demographics, doctrinal disputes, higher criticism, Judeo-Christian religions, Non-Western religions, and social movements.

 We have also purchased access to 12 collections in the American Antiquarian Society’s huge holdings in periodical literature, specifically those with a strong thematic connection to religious studies.
 Periodicals are often called “the first draft of history,” and they are essential for the study of historical events as they happened and were reflected upon by people at the time.
 Newspapers, scholarly journals, and other content published in America from 1742 to 1904 are included in this collection, from a wide variety of denominational and confessional backgrounds.

 These new collections are searchable using the powerful and accurate EBSCO interface with which you are probably already familiar.
 Please take a moment to explore these outstanding new databases!

 HOW TO FIND THEM : Under the RESEARCH & RESOURCES tab on our Library’s homepage, click on ONLINE DATABASES.
-Scroll down on that page to find the heading Full-Text Historical Resources : Monographs and Periodicals.
+Scroll down on that page under the “A” databases to find the two listings for these databases in alphabetical order.
 Direct links to the individual collections are provided there.

 If you are off campus, you will be asked to login.
 Please use your Library barcode and PIN.
 Your barcode is the number printed on your Library card, and your PIN is the first three letters of your last name.
 For more information about your login, please click HERE.